 Sometimes military children must move to a new place before the semester ends.
-To ensure your child receives full semester credit, the Principal may grant an early withdrawal from school 20 or less instructional days before the end of the semester.
+A Principal may grant an early withdrawal from school with full semester credit 20 or less instructional days before the semester ends.

-When a child is required to depart Okinawa, verification must be provided to the school (e.g PCS orders).
-Sponsors are encouraged to keep their Command informed of this program.
+Justification must be provided to the school (e.g. PCS orders).
+Sponsors are encouraged to keep their Command informed of this option.
 For more information, contact your child's school.

 *This program applies to DoDEA schools only.

 What is the Interstate Compact on Educational Opportunity for Military Children?